Investing term

 For example

-A company with $500M of operating cash flow that spends $200M on equipment has $300M of free cash flow — the real money left over for owners.
+A company generates $100M of operating cash flow and spends $30M on capital expenditure, leaving $70M of free cash flow — the cash actually available to shareholders.

 Related terms